zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> “The only way to do great work is to love what you do.”
+> "When you dance, your purpose is not to get to a certain place on the floor.
+It's to enjoy each step along the way.  "
 >
-> — Steve Jobs
+> — Wayne Dyer
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch